sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 #### **Mode Transition and Control Flow**

-At system startup, the hardware begins in **Kernel Mode**.
-As the OS loads, it switches to **User Mode** to run applications.
-The OS switches back to **Kernel Mode** when responding to system calls, interrupts, or traps.
-Before passing the control to a user program, the system always switches to user mode.

 1. **Boot time**: The system starts in **Kernel Mode**.
 2. **User applications**: When the OS loads user applications, it switches to **User Mode**.